-The D-Day Squadron is the American contingent participating in the Daks Over Normandy flyover crossing the English Channel to commemorate the 75th anniversary of D-Day on June 6, 2019.
-The skies will be filled with dozens of meticulously restored C-47 aircraft and hundreds of paratroopers billowing through the sky in authentic Allied uniforms and World War II military-style parachutes.
+The D-Day Squadron is the American contingent of WWII Dakotas that crossed the English Channel to commemorate the 75th anniversary of D-Day on June 5, 2019.
+The skies were filled with dozens of meticulously restored C-47 aircraft and hundreds of paratroopers billowing through the sky in authentic Allied uniforms and World War II military-style parachutes.

 As the world became engulfed in war, people from all walks of life heeded the call to step forward and join the Allied fight.
 Before dawn on June 6, 1944, thousands of paratroopers leapt from their C-47s into total darkness behind enemy lines to secure bridges and exit routes ahead of the 156,000 troops that would storm the beaches.
 Ordinary citizens took up arms to become soldiers in the best army in the world, and the bravery of these citizen soldiers on that fateful day led the Allies to the liberation of France, and then to an end of the devastating War in Europe.
 Read more…

 As time marches forward, fewer D-Day veterans remain with us.
 The D-Day Squadron believes in the importance of remembrance and education to ensure the memory of these brave soldiers – and the significance of World War II – is fully appreciated for generations to come.
-Donor support is crucial to this effort.
-Funds raised will be used for the safe passage of the American C-47 fleet to France.
-Pledge your support HERE.
+Donor support is crucial to our mission sharing ‘living history’ with the world!

 Join us and support our post “Mission to Normandy” efforts.
 Your donation supports the recovery of our fleet, and ongoing work to honor our WWII veterans through various expos, airshows and flyovers annually.